ga4gh/product-process/product-process.md

     2. Criteria:  are [the same as for the PRC](#prcstudycriteria) under point 10
 14. Product development process:
     1. Work commences on developing a product, as defined by the Problem Statement presented to Steering Committee
+    2. The group should identify leads and who is responsible for ensuring key decisions are communicated (possibly the same individuals as before)
-    2. There is further broad communication (beyond existing GA4GH contributors) that the group is being set up (work with comms).
+    3. There is further broad communication (beyond existing GA4GH contributors) that the group is being set up (work with comms).
 This should include contacting specific key stakeholders.
-    3. Those intending to adopt the product, those who have already adopted the product, and Steering Committee members who have registered an interest in the product should be kept informed about work.
+    4. Those intending to adopt the product, those who have already adopted the product, and Steering Committee members who have registered an interest in the product should be kept informed about work.
 This should follow Best Practice and should include sharing decisions, in summary format (not full meeting minutes), in a timely manner.
-    4. Development work should be based on real use cases across multiple environments
+    5. Development work should be based on real use cases across multiple environments
-    5. For products originating outside of GA4GH, this work may be limited to formalising documents ahead of public comment.
+    6. For products originating outside of GA4GH, this work may be limited to formalising documents ahead of public comment.
 That work should, however, align with GA4GH’s working methods.
-    6. <a name="developmentoutputs">Outputs</a>
+    7. <a name="developmentoutputs">Outputs</a>
         1. Decision record documenting the major decisions taken during development and why they were taken
         2. The product specification
         3. Implementations